03.05.2024

 Naomi Hulme

-MD Skyral Gov & Co-Founder
+Chief Commercial Officer, MD Skyral Government, & Co-Founder

 This week, Skyral and The D Grouppartnered on an incredibly unique event.
 Joined by leaders from Defence, industry, wider Government and private equity, we hosted a roundtable dedicated to exploring what our Government might learn from VCs.
 VCs, our thinking went, have the kind of agile spirit the Government could leverage to help achieve sustainable innovation and technology ecosystem here in the UK.